-The Cooperative entered into an agreement with Sierra to lease certain real property (Property) to Sierra for the purpose of constructing and operating a 20 megawatt (MW) AC solar photovoltaic generating facility system (Generating Facility), which will be located on a portion of the Property.
+The Cooperative entered into an agreement with Sierra to lease certain real property (Property) to Sierra for the purpose of constructing and operating a 20-megawatt (MW) AC solar photovoltaic generating facility system (Generating Facility), which will be located on a portion of the Property.
 The term of the agreement is effective October 16, 2017 through December 31, 2045, and shall be automatically renewed as long as the Generating Facility remains in commercial operation.
-The Cooperative recorded solar site rental income from Sierra totaling approximately \$10,000 and \$0 for the years ended December 31, 2023 and 2022, respectively.
+The Cooperative recorded solar site rental income from Sierra totaling approximately \$10,000 for the years ended December 31, 2024 and 2023.